mihahauke/VDAIC2017/README.md

 ![doom_logo](https://upload.wikimedia.org/wikipedia/it/d/dd/Logo_doom.png)
 >> Submissions require [Docker](https://www.docker.com/).
 All images except for the host require quite recent Nvidia drivers.
 ## How it will be run
-We have prepared two wrapper scripts which will [build](build.sh) and [run](run.sh) docker images with agents and the [host](host)
+We have prepared two wrapper scripts which will [build](build.sh) and [run](run.sh) docker images with agents and the [host](host).

-To build and launch chosen container run:
+To build and launch a given container run:
 ```
-DIR=host # or any other directory with Dockerfile
+DIR=host # or any other directory with Dockerfile (e.g., random, f1, no_host, or intelact)

-# Builds a docker image named cig2017_${DIR}
+# Build a docker image named cig2017_${DIR}
 ./build.sh ${DIR}

-# Runs docker image named cig2017_${DIR}
+# Run a docker image named cig2017_${DIR}
 ./run.sh ${DIR}
 ```

 ### Provided images:
-> By default all agents connect to **localhost** and disable window.
+> By defaultm, the agents connect to **localhost** and have the GUI window disabled.
 To customize this behavior change **_vizdoom.cfg** file.

-* [host](host) - the image will be used for initiation the game.
+* [host](host) - the image will be used for the initialization of the game.
 All agents are supposed to connect to the host.
-By default the host creates a deathmatch for 1 player on map01 with no bots lasting for 10 minutes but it's possible to override it with optional parameters.
+By default, the host creates a 10-minutes deathmatch for 1 player on map01 with no bots.
+To change this behaviour use run.sh's optional parameters:

 ```
-# Sample usage (game for 8 players lasting 12 minutes on map 1):
+# Sample usage (a 12-minutes deathmatch for 8 players on map 1):
 ./run.sh host -p 8 -t 12 -m 1

 usage: Host script for ViZDoom Copmetition at CIG 2017. [-h] [-b BOTS_NUM]